A new dawn, a new Director for international initiative, Evidence Aid

 A former Senior Manager of Médecins Sans Frontières, Jeroen Jansen has been appointed as the first Director of Evidence Aid

-Jeroen Jansen, former Head of the Programmes Unit at Médecins Sans Frontières (MSF) in London and a current board member of MSF Spain will now lead the future growth and scale of Evidence Aid to be the knowledge champion for the humanitarian sector.
+Jeroen Jansen, former Head of the Programmes Unit at Médecins Sans Frontières (MSF) in London and a board member of MSF Spain (until 2017) will now lead the future growth and scale of Evidence Aid to be the knowledge champion for the humanitarian sector.

 Jeroen’s appointment is an important step in the development of Evidence Aid, made possible through new funding from the C&A Foundation.
 This is a new dawn for Evidence Aid, accompanied by new funding, ambitious targets and an increased focus on those influencing the policy and practice of humanitarians.